Asian markets rally on surprise Fed decision (Reuters).

-The US Federal Reserve shocked the world after it announced that it would stay the course and not start paring back its monthly asset-buying stimulus.
+The US Federal Reserve shocked the world after it announced that it would stay the course and not start paring back its asset-buying stimulus.

 On 18 September, the world's most powerful central bank defied market consensus and decided against reducing its massive monthly asset buys as the current pace of economic growth in the US did not justify tapering monetary stimulus.